 Healthcare has emerged as the ideal space to link up wearable technology with social good.
 UNICEF is one such example, with its use of a low-tech wearable device for measuring the nutrition levels of children in developing regions.

 By completing a certain number of steps, kids finish “missions” that unlock funding from partners, parents and fans, and funds are used by UNICEF to deliver lifesaving packets of therapeutic food to severely malnourished children around the world.
 The more kids move, the more points they earn, the more lives they save.
-A noble cause indeed.
+Definitely a worthwhile initiative.

 The Nabi Compete is the first competitive band for kids.
-The device works much like a traditional fitness tracker and uses a battery that lasts three months between changes.
-Kids get two bands in the pack, which communicate to a smartphone app to report their progress.
+It works much like a traditional fitness tracker and uses a battery that lasts three months between changes.
+It comes in the box with two identical bands, which communicate to a smartphone app to report on activity.

 With head to head contests and collaborative tasks, Nabi Compete measures food burn and challenges children to walk, jump, or run.
 You can select a distance goal and choose from a variety of real life challenges like the length of the Brooklyn Bridge or the National Mall Loop.
 Or choose a food goal and see who can burn off the calories of junk food.
 Kids can learn the concept of calories as their food burn is displayed with relatable and familiar foods.

 There is also a rewards system to motivate your kids.
 They can grow virtual pets by completing challenges, and feed and grow them using the “Go Points” earned by being active.
-Finally, they can also share their mood with friends through the kid-safe social network, nabi Konnect.
-And choose the teamwork option to reach fitness goals together with friends.
+Finally, they can also share their mood with friends through the kid-safe social network, nabi Konnect, and choose the teamwork option to reach fitness goals together with others.

 Sqord is not merely a step-counter.
-This is a fitness tracker than motivates active play by allowing kids to compete and earn points for everyday healthy activities.
+This is a fitness device than motivates active play by allowing kids to compete and earn points for everyday healthy activities.

-The device tracks all sorts of movement and converts it all into virtual rewards inside the cleverly designed smartphone app.
+The wearable tracks all sorts of movement and converts it all into virtual rewards inside the cleverly designed smartphone app.
 Your kids can also participate in a weekly leaderboard and in head-to-head challenges with friends.
-Parents can set goals for kids and create their own, unique awards.
+Parents can set goals and create their own, unique awards.

 There is some real-world science to back the effectiveness of this tracker too.
 Third party evaluation with 5th graders found that previously inactive kids using Sqord increased their activity levels by 55%.

 Activities worth tracking don’t just occur on land.
-With the Sqord tracker, you never have to worry about taking it off.
 Those water balloon fights or swim meets can translate into big points inside the Sqord app!

 The Activity Pod can take a beating and keep on tracking.
 The lightweight wristbands are comfortable and extremely durable.